ethanlipson/PyLX-16A/documentation.md

 * LX16A.tempMaxLimitRead() - Returns the maximum legal temperature of the servo
 * LX16A.tempRead() - Returns the current temperature of the servo
 * LX16A.vInRead() - Returns the current input voltage to the servo
+* LX16A.getPhysicalPos() - Returns the current physical position of the servo
-* LX16A.posRead() - Returns the current position of the servo
+* LX16A.getVirtualPos() - Returns the current virtual position of the servo
 * LX16A.servoMotorModeRead() - Returns whether the servo is in servo or motor mode
 * LX16A.loadOrUnloadRead() - Returns whether the servo is loaded or unloaded
 * LX16A.LEDCtrlRead() - Returns whether the LED is on or off